 Lawyers and Health Professionals also have codes of conduct linked to their profession.
 Those are covered elsewhere in the handbook in the chapter on Complaints.

 Further information is available on the Office of the Public Sector website.

 Local government workers rights and responsibilities are covered but the Local Government Act 1999 (SA), the Local Government Employees Award, and enterprise agreements particular to the council.
 Enterprise agreements are available on the South Australian Employment Tribunal's website.

 Local Government employees are also covered by the Unfair Dismissal protections in the Fair Work Act 1994 (SA) see the South Australian Employment Tribunal website for information on making unfair dismissal claims.

 Public Sector and Local Government workers can raise discrimination claims just as equally as other workers.

 One of the most common workplace discrimination complaints is sexual harassment.

-There is a 12 month time limit on making complaints under these laws.
+There is a 12 month time limit on making complaints under the Equal Opportunity (State Law) and 6 month time limit under the Human Rights (Federal Law).
 Complaints will first go through a process of conciliation and, if they do not resolve, either to the Federal Court (AHRC) or the South Australian Employment Tribunal (for EOC matters).

 See the Chapter on Discrimination in the Law Handbook for more information.